My Journey to You

-My Journey to You (云之羽 (Yún Zhī Yǔ)), is a 2023 Chinese television series directed by Gu Xiaosheng also known as Guo Jingming.
-It starred Yu Shuxin, Zhang Linghe, Ryan Cheng and Lu Yuxiao in the leading roles.
+My Journey to You is a 2023 Chinese wuxia romance television series directed and written by Gu Xiaosheng, starring Yu Shuxin and Zhang Linghe as the leading roles.
 The series aired on iQIYI with 24 episodes on September 2, 2023.

 Synopsis

 It tells the story of Yun Weishan, an assassin of Wufeng who infiltrates the Gong residence to fulfill her mission and the young master of Gong family, Gong Ziyu who suddenly becomes the head of the family due to an unfortunate event.
 As time goes by, the two of them become deeply involved with each other.